A General Theory of Liquidity Provisioning for Prediction Markets: Background

 Cost function-based markets always maintain a \emph{liability} $\q\in\mathbb{R}^n$ of securities, $q_i$ of security $i$ that the market has sold so far.
-The term liability comes from the notion that $C(\q)$ is the amount of cash wagered in the market, that the market maker is liable for.
+The term liability comes from the fact that $q_i$ is the amount due to traders upon outcome $i$.
+As shown by \citet{abernethy2013efficient}, prediction markets that elicit information well are precisely cost function-based prediction markets with $C$ convex and $\ones$-invariant.

+\begin{remark*} As remarked in \citet{frongillo2023axiomatic}, in a complete AD securities market, holding one of each security, i.e., $\ones$, is equivalent to holding \$1 cash.
+Without loss of generality, therefore, one can restrict attention to ``net trades'' $\r=\r'-(C(\q+\r')-C(\q))\ones$, which subtract the cost of the trade $\r'$, converting cash to $\ones$.
+Using the $\ones$-invariant property of $C$, we can see that $C(\q+\r) = C(\q)$.
+While it is not customary for predictions to deal with the net trade, in our setting net trades simplify various results, and more readily connect to the decentralized finance literature. \end{remark*}